Trust brought us here into the 21st century. The earliest humans couldn’t have survived the harsh living conditions without counting on each other.

 - Would they change some of those behaviors or goals for being in the relationship?

-- Would you tolerate some of those things they wouldn’t change for the rest of your lives together?
+- Would you tolerate some of those things that they wouldn’t change for the rest of your lives together?

-The first unwritten rule of all relationships is once you earn their trust, they believe you will keep it safe.
+The first unwritten rule of all relationships is that once you earn their trust, they believe you will keep it safe.
 When they do not feel sure if you can keep their secrets and complexes safe, you cannot expect a lasting relationship.